Private members-only forum

 Use fee calculators to model your specific volume - Stripe calculator and PayPal calculator.

-The real difference isn't fees, it's capabilities.
+The real difference isn't fees which is wild, it's capabilities.
 Stripe's subscription management is WAY better than PayPal's:

 • Smart retry logic for failed payments (recovers 30-40% automatically)